thalesmello/exploring-async/exploring_async.md

 ## Summary

-In this essay, we explored several different asynchronous programming techiniques which can be used in JavaScript.
+In this essay, we explored several different asynchronous programming techniques which can be used in JavaScript.
 Some of them tend to be more functional, making heavier use of functions in order to abstract the code, whereas in others you you think more in an imperative manner.
 I guess a nice way to put it is in the table